ExtremeElectronics/AttaHell/README.md

 # AttaHell #
 ## Bat Call Simulator for Pi-pico and a 40khz Piezo sounder ##

-Intended use, testing Bat Listening devices.
+Intended use - testing Bat Listener / Detector devices.

+The Attahell will emit ultrasonic bat calls of varying species via a speaker or ultrasonic transducer.

+Designed to be VERY simple to construct and use as a quick test.

 ## NOT TO BE USED FOR ATTRACTING BATS ##
 It's illegal (in most countries) to simulate bat calls for attracting bats, without special permission.